 Figure 7.
-Ten two-dimensional marginal probability densities of the inverted model parameters.
-Black dots are all the samples given the results from all chains (Figure 6), whereas the green dots represent the samples from chains that give VR >= 85% of the maximum VR, which then represent our final posterior.
+A total of 10 two-dimensional marginal probability densities of the inverted model parameters.
+Black dots are all the samples given the results from all chains (Fig. 6), whereas the green dots represent the samples from chains that give $VR \ge 85 \%$ of the maximum VR, which then represent our final posterior.
 The red lines are the true values.

 Figure 8.
-The final marginal posterior distributions (green samples in Figure 7).
-The means are represented by the blue lines and the gray lines are the standard deviations.
+The final marginal posterior distributions (green samples in Fig. 7).
+The means are represented by the blue lines, and the gray lines are the standard deviations.
 Red lines are the true values.